browserengineering/book/book/accessibility.md

 ```

 Now the tab should listen to the hovered position, determine if it's over an
-accessibility node, and higlight that node.
+accessibility node, and highlight that node.
 But as I explained in
 [chapter 11][forced-layout-hit-test], a hit test is one way that forced layouts
 can occur.
 So we could first call `render` inside `hover` before running the
 hit test.
 And this is exactly what `click` does.
 But there is something